JaredShakespaere/SF-ecommerce/README.md

 This project has some nice complexity as you will need to make 2 API calls:

-products pulled from Repp Sports or another supplement company Stripe API that will be integrated with the checkout feature Aside from that, this is a straight-forward ecommerce app with a big emphasis on clean UI/UX.
+products pulled from Repp Sports or another supplement company.

+Stripe API that will be integrated with the checkout feature.

+Aside from that, this is a straight-forward ecommerce app with a big emphasis on clean UI/UX.

 # Possible Extensions
-Add an About Us page
+Add an About Us page.

-When we get more trainers, add a 'book with me' feature that allows a user to choose a trainer they want to work with Add a login feature so returning customers can have their info saved.
+When we get more trainers, add a 'book with me' feature that allows a user to choose a trainer they want to work with.

+Add a login feature so returning customers can have their info saved.

-Add a program modules to the site
+Add clients training program to the site that can only be accessed when logged in.

+Add weight tracker to app.